jaywcjlove/focus-cursor/README.md

 ### Features

+■ Screen Drawing: Draw lines on the screen.
 ■ Cursor Follow: Displays a circle or ring that follows the cursor’s movement.
 ■ Mouse Click: An animation effect appears when clicking, emphasizing the click action.
 ■ Mouse Mask: Focuses on the area around the cursor, dimming the rest of the screen to enhance the focus effect.